Putin has dashed global hopes for reviving the Ukraine grain deal. This is why it matters

-ISTANBUL (AP) — Turkish President Recep Tayyip Erdogan met with Vladimir Putin on Monday, hoping to persuade the Russian leader to rejoin the Black Sea grain deal that Moscow broke off from in July.
-But Putin made it clear that the initiative would not be restored until Moscow's expectations for Russian agricultural exports are met.
+ISTANBUL (AP) — Turkish President Recep Tayyip Erdogan met with Vladimir Putin on Monday, hoping to persuade the Russian leader to rejoin a deal allowing Ukraine to safely export grain.
+Moscow withdrew from the agreement in July.
+But Putin made it clear that the initiative would not be restored right now.

 WHAT WAS THE OUTCOME OF THE TALKS?

-Putin and Erdogan met for more than three hours on Russia’s southern coast after weeks of speculation about when and where they might meet.
-Erdogan had previously said Putin would travel to Turkey in August.
+Putin poured cold water over hopes for a revival of the grain initiative, saying the West must first meet its demands on facilitating Russian agricultural exports.

-Putin, however, poured cold water over hopes for a revival of the grain initiative, saying the West must first meet its obligations to facilitate Russian agricultural exports.
+The West has dismissed those complaints before and said there is nothing stopping those exports.

 WHY DID RUSSIA LEAVE THE GRAIN DEAL?